VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 <iframe width="500" height="281" src="https://www.youtube.com/embed/i_2Iimyn7tw?si=MvCyhHR4sTnx0RO8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Summary of Build
+Since it was a starter project, the build process was easy.
+There were instructions that I had to follow and I followed them with relative ease.
+The only difficulty I had was that I soldered one of the diplay panels incorrectly and it wasn't straight. the way it was oriented made it awkward to press the top button.
+Other than that, there weren't any difficulties.
 # Picture of Retro Arcade Console
 ![Headstone Image](Untitled.png)